Sierra Boggess: 2014–present

 On November 10, 2016, Boggess reunited with her Music in the Air co-star Kristin Chenoweth during her solo show My Love Letter to Broadway.

 On December 5, 2016, it was announced that Boggess would embark on her first Australian concert tour in June 2017, making stops in Sydney, Melbourne, and Brisbane.
 She began her tour on January 28, 2017, and traveled with her cellist sister Summer Boggess.

 Boggess starred in The Age of Innocence as Countess Ellen Olenska at Hartford Stage in Hartford, Connecticut.
-The show ran from April 5 – May 6, 2018 before the production moved to Princeton, New Jersey's McCarter Theatre for a run from September 7 – October 7, 2018.
+The show ran from April 5 to May 6, 2018, before the production moved to Princeton, New Jersey's McCarter Theatre for a run from September 7 to October 7, 2018.
 In early 2019, Boggess starred as Danielle de Barbarac in the Alliance Theatre production of Ever After The Musical.
-Boggess is expected to reprise her role in Ever After for the show's third regional production at the Ordway Center for the Performing Arts in December 2019.
+She reprised her role in Ever After for the show's third regional production at the Ordway Center for the Performing Arts in December 2019.

-From July 26–28, 2019, Boggess reunited with her Phantom: The Las Vegas Spectacular co-star Anthony Crivello in the Hollywood Bowl's production of Stephen Sondheim's Into the Woods.
+From July 26 to 28, 2019, Boggess reunited with her Phantom: The Las Vegas Spectacular co-star Anthony Crivello and Secret Garden co-star Cheyenne Jackson in the Hollywood Bowl's production of Stephen Sondheim's Into the Woods.
 Boggess starred as Cinderella alongside Sutton Foster (The Baker's Wife), Skylar Astin (The Baker), Patina Miller (The Witch), Gaten Matarazzo (Jack), Shanice Williams (Little Red Riding Hood), Cheyenne Jackson (Cinderella's Prince/The Wolf), Anthony Crivello (Mysterious Man), and Whoopi Goldberg (The Giant).

-From March 13-May 15, 2022, Boggess starred as "Mary" in the New York premiere of Barry Manilow's musical Harmony at the National Yiddish Theatre Folksbiene.
+From March 13 to May 15, 2022, Boggess starred as Mary in the New York premiere of Barry Manilow and Bruce Sussman's musical Harmony at the National Yiddish Theatre Folksbiene.
+In summer 2023, it was announced that the production would transfer to the Ethel Barrymore Theater on Broadway with Boggess attached.
+Boggess was also featured on the show's original cast recording, released August 31.

+Boggess was also featured in the Barrington Stage Company's production of A Little Night Music as Countess Charlotte Malcolm from August 6 to 28, 2022.
+From February 19 to March 26, 2023, Boggess starred as Lily Craven in the Ahmanson Theatere's production of The Secret Garden.
+In July of the same year, it was announced that Boggess would star as Laurey Williams on the 80th anniversary recording of Oklahoma!, singing opposite Nathaniel Hackmann and with the Sinfonia of London orchestra, which was released on September 15.